JoseRoca/WinFBX2/docs/COM/DVARIANT Class.md

 Extracts a single ULONG element from a safe array of unsigned longs.

 ```
-FUNCTION GetULongElem (BYVAL iElem AS ULONG) AS ULONG
+FUNCTION GetULongElement (BYVAL iElem AS ULONG) AS ULONG
 ```

 | Parameter  | Description |